 The following are student groups or organizations at John Lyman School that exemplify the HOT Schools approach in action outside of the classroom.

-The Art Board consists of students who have applied by letter to our art teachers and told why they want to be on the board.
-The Art Board's main job is to illustrate writing for the Writers' Wall.
+The Art Board consists of students whose main job is to illustrate writing for the Writers' Wall.
 The writing comes to us after the Literary Board has completed its work and our parent helpers have printed the writing and mounted it for illustration.
 The Art Board also puts up displays of student work that they have solicited through assembly shares and announcements.

 As you walk into our building, you may be greeted by a group of smiling students sharing a song that welcomes you to our school.
 This our Hello Chorus!
-The Hello Chorus is comprised of first, second, third, and fourth graders.
-With the support and guidance of a faculty advisor, the students compose the song itself.
-The process begins with students voluntarily coming together with lyrics in hand or melodies on their minds.
-The first step is to create a melody.
-The kids then put their own lyrics to the new tune.
+The Hello Chorus is made up of first, second, third, and fourth graders.
+With the support and guidance of a faculty advisor, students first compose the greeting song itself.
 This wonderful process brings about a new and unique song each year.
 Once the song is composed, the chorus is ready to practice and present the song to you.
 The purpose of the chorus is to welcome our visitors in a special way.
 It also reflects John Lyman's strong commitment to the arts.

 Senators are school leaders who help to make John Lyman School be the best it can be.
 They bring ideas and information from their classes to senate meetings and then bring information from the senate meetings back to their classes.
 Senators do the morning announcements, give tours to people who visit the school, and plan community service projects for the school to complete.
 They also plan spirit days such as Sports Day and Pajama Day.